Mgbo247/OkpaniGoodnessMgbodichimma-Assignment-/README.md

 Assignment on COM 423( Expert System and Machine Learning)

+The 3 AI i chose are intelligent agent, speech recognition and Locomotion.

 No_1.
 Intelligent Agent.
 Intelligent agents are software applications that can perform tasks on behalf of users or other software systems, often using machine learning algorithms and other AI techniques.
 These agents can collect and analyze data, perform automated tasks, and make recommendations based on user preferences and historical actions.
 Some examples of real-life applications of intelligent agents include: